 5.4.
 Assessment Criterion 4.
 Overall Value and Risk of the Project (non-weighted)

 Your application should demonstrate the overall value and risk of the project, including that you have robust risk identification and management processes.
+This should include consideration of risks related to COVID-19 restrictions.

 You should provide: